Weight-loss surgery - after - what to ask your doctor

-Below are some questions you may want to ask your doctor or nurse about what will happen after you have the surgery.
+Below are some questions you may want to ask your health care provider about what will happen after you have the surgery.

-Gastric bypass - after - what to ask your doctor; Roux-en-Y gastric bypass - after - what to ask your doctor; Gastric banding - after - what to ask your doctor; What to ask your doctor after weight-loss surgery
+Gastric bypass - after - what to ask your doctor; Roux-en-Y gastric bypass - after - what to ask your doctor; Gastric banding - after - what to ask your doctor; Vertical sleeve surgery - after - what to ask your doctor; What to ask your doctor after weight-loss surgery

 How much weight will I lose?
 How fast will I lose it?
 Will I continue to lose weight?

 What will eating be like after weight-loss surgery?

 - What should I eat or drink when I am in the hospital?
 How about when I first come home?
 When will I be eating more solid food?

 - How much should I eat or drink at one time?